 It can be tough figuring out how to keep your physical and mental health in check, especially with everything going on in the world.
-Enter: exercise, whether it’s an intense Peloton session or a deep, calming yoga stretch.
-The hormones released when you move come with numerous benefits, from boosting your mental health to regulating your metabolism, and muscle and bone growth.
-Let’s get into it.
+That’s where exercise can come in, whether it’s an intense Peloton session or a deep, calming yoga stretch.
+The hormones released when you move come with tons of benefits, from boosting your mental health, regulating your metabolism, and acting as natural pain relievers.

 Which hormones are released during exercise and what do they do?

-Testosterone: Yes, it’s the male sex hormone.
-But while the ovaries and adrenal glands produce estrogen, they also produce testosterone.
-Which helps maintain female reproductive tissue, bone health, libido, and mood.
-A study from 2001 found that resistance training temporarily increased testosterone levels and impacted fat distribution.
-Testosterone also plays a role in a person’s muscle mass.
+Yes, it’s the male sex hormone.
+Despite its nickname, the ovaries and adrenal glands actually produce testosterone in addition to estrogen.
+Testosterone helps maintain female reproductive tissue, bone health, libido, and mood.
+A study from 2001 found that resistance training triggered a testosterone increase and impacted fat distribution.
+Testosterone also plays a role in muscle mass.

 Is that all for the hormones released during exercise?

-Exercise helps to release a bunch of hormones (and other chemicals) into the body.
-And that can have an overall positive effect on you, both physically and mentally.
+Exercise helps to release a bunch of hormones and other chemicals into the body.
+It can have an overall positive effect on you, both physically and mentally.
 Especially since it may also help to lower stress hormones like cortisol and adrenaline.
-But don’t overdo it.
+Don’t overdo it, though.
 Your body also needs balance and rest.

 Sign up here to receive our wellness newsletter (currently in beta), filled with actionable advice, expert-vetted content, product recs, and more — delivered directly to your inbox.